Introduction

 - Navigate to the Publisher Cisco Unified Serviceability.

-- Once the service restart completes, select Restart on the Cisco DRF Local Service on the publisher then continue with the subscribers and select Restart on the Cisco DRF Local Service.
+- Once the service restart completes, select Restart on the Cisco DRF Local Service on the publisher, then continue with the subscribers and select Restart on the Cisco DRF Local.

 The IPSEC.pem certificate in the publisher must be valid and must be present in all subscribers as IPSEC truststores.
-The subscribers IPSEC.pem certificate not be present in the publisher as IPSEC truststore in a standard deployment.
+The subscriber's IPSEC.pem certificate is not present in the publisher as IPSEC-trust in a standard deployment.
 In order to verify the validity compare the serial numbers in the IPSEC.pem certificate from the PUB with the IPSEC-trust in the SUBs.
 They must match.

 CAPF Certificate

 Warning: Ensure you have identified if your Cluster is in Mixed-Mode before you proceed.
-Refer to section Identify if your cluster is in Mix-Mode or Non-secure Mode.
+Refer to section Identify Cluster Security Mode.

 - Navigate to the Cisco Unified CM Administration > System > Enterprise Parameters.